Writing Skills Test for Engineering Students

 Next Test Date

-If you are a first-year student in Fall 2023, you do not need to register through this form, you will be automatically enrolled in CEN 199 (code for the Writing Skills Test).
-If you are an upper-year engineering student who is planning to write the virtual Writing Skills Test on Tuesday, August 29th at 9:00 a.m, register through this form (external link, opens in new window) .
+If you are a first-year or an upper-year engineering student who has not yet passed and is planning to write the virtual Writing Skills Test on Saturday, November 18 at 9:00 a.m.
+EDT, please register through this form (external link, opens in new window) .

 The best part about the WST is that it’s an open-ended essay question, which means that there is no right or wrong answer.
 You will be given a topic and asked to write about it in approximately 500 words.
 To prepare, you may find it helpful to check out the online resources offered through Student Learning Support (opens in new window) .